-However, this data set of seven files is not sufficient, on its own, to provide meaningful quantitative analysis.
-It is well established by criminologists and social scientists that population benchmarks (comparing a group's population to its representation in law enforcement encounters) is not a legitimate measure of racial bias in policing.
+It is also important to note that criminologists and social scientists emphasize that population benchmarks (comparing a group's population to its representation in law enforcement encounters) is not a legitimate measure of racial bias in policing.
 This is because there are numerous social, historical and structural dynamics that unequally contribute to rates of poverty, substance use disorders, mental illness, access to education, healthcare and housing - all of which can disproportionally affect one's likelihood of encountering law enforcement.

-Therefore, a meaningful examination into whether officers' racial bias contributed to disparities in law enforcement interactions requires a complex analysis of demographics related to who initiated the crime reports, the types of crime reported, police responses to the reports, police-initiated interactions, rate of arrests, whether officers had discretion to make arrests, and comparisons with incidents that do not result in arrests.
+Therefore, a meaningful examination into whether officers' racial bias contributed to disparities in law enforcement interactions requires a complex analysis of data related to who initiated the crime reports, the types of crime reported, police responses to the reports, police-initiated interactions, rate of arrests, whether officers had discretion to make arrests, and comparisons with incidents that do not result in arrests.

-D. The Department is Receptive to Scrutiny and Recommendations for Improvement
+E. The Department is Receptive to Scrutiny and Recommendations for Improvement